-- 1. Register the field validator. - 2.
-In the Data section, in the Type field, enter the following:
+- 1. Register the field validator.
+For instructions to register a validator, see the section How to Register a Validator. - 2.
+In the Content Editor, select the validator definition item. - 3.
+In the Content Editor, in the Data section, in the Type field, enter the following: